ETF Trading Strategies – How to Day Trade ETFs

 After we analyze how the market plays out during the first 30 minutes of the opening session, we look for the price to hold above the key 50 moving average.

-If, on the six day we open near the highest price and we hold above 50 MA we’re good to buy SPY.
+If on the sixth day we open near the highest price and we hold above 50 MA we’re good to buy SPY.

 This brings us to the next important thing that we need to establish when day trading ETFs, which is where to place our protective stop loss.